blacktop/lporg/README.md

 - [x] figure out why creating new groups is failing :confused:
 - [ ] add Apps/Widgets not included in config to last page by default
 - [ ] add saving current config out to yaml/json
+- [ ] add ability to have flat apps, then folder, then more flat apps on a page
 - [ ] add ability to org dock as well `dorg` ? :wink:

 ## Issues